Dan-Viner/LinuxWS/Distributions/Arch/README.md

 Timeshift also recommanding the usage of the BTRFS's qgroups. but they need to be enabled first. see [this page](https://btrfs.wiki.kernel.org/index.php/Quota_support) for the full explanation.
 For me using `sudo btrfs quota enable /` just worked perfectly.

+**IMPORTANT NOTE**: restoring a snapshot with timeshift on btrfs is basically just changing the subvolid in the /etc/fstab file to the id of the snapshot. because of that, in order for the restoration to work- the fstab should contain only the `subvolid` and not the actual subvolume name, or else there will be a conflict between the name and the id, and the restoration will fail!

 ## Awesome wm

 **awesome** is a windows manager, and not a full desktop environment, meaning that it doesn't come with many (or any) additional applications that making the user experience easier, such as panel, notifications, settings (to control sound, monitors, power management and everything else) etc.